ed-leonardo/Quadratic-Function/README.md

 <p>
 </p>

-> Project in Java to discover the roots of the quadratic function.
+> Project in Java to discover the roots of the quadratic functions.

 ## Author